 Marketing/outreach materials are defined in Article I, Definitions.
 The Department will determine what marketing/outreach materials and activities are subject to the requirements of this contract.
+The requirements of the contract are specific to the Medicaid plan being offered.
+Materials from the Qualified Health Plan to Medicaid beneficiaries are excluded from the requirements of this contract, even if the issuer of the Qualified Health Plan is also an entity providing Medicaid managed care.

 - 1. Marketing/Outreach Plan Approval - If the MCO engages in marketing/outreach activities, a plan describing those activities must be approved in writing by the Department before the plan is implemented. - 2.
 Marketing/Outreach Material Approval - a.
 The MCO must ensure that members and potential members receive accurate oral and written information sufficient to make informed choices. - b.
 The MCO shall submit to the Department for approval all marketing/outreach materials that describe the program or the benefit package, prior to disseminating the materials. - c.
 For Family Care, all marketing/outreach materials must be approved by the Department prior to distribution.
 For Partnership and PACE, all marketing/outreach materials must be approved by the Department and CMS prior to distribution. - i.
 The Department will review all marketing/outreach plans and materials in a manner which does not unduly restrict or inhibit the MCO's marketing/outreach plans and materials, and which considers the entire content and use of the marketing/outreach materials and activities. - ii.
 Issues identified by the Department will be reviewed with the MCO.
 The MCO will be asked to make the appropriate revisions and resubmit the document for approval.
-The Department will not approve any materials it deems confusing, fraudulent, or misleading, or that do not accurately reflect the scope, philosophy, or covered benefits of the Program. - iii.
-For Partnership and PACE programs, the Department will assist the MCO when issues arise in obtaining CMS approval for materials.
+The Department will not approve any materials it deems confusing, fraudulent, or misleading, or that do not accurately reflect the scope, philosophy, or covered benefits of the Program.

-- d.
+- iii.
+For Partnership and PACE programs, the Department will assist the MCO when issues arise in obtaining CMS approval for materials. - d.
 This requirement applies to marketing/outreach materials specific to MCO services that are produced by providers under subcontract to the MCO or owned by the MCO in whole or in part. - 3.
 Timeline for Department's Approval